 If this blogging lark works for you, you’ll be hacking away at this business for a long time to come – you don’t want to be stuck with something awkward that you can’t even pronounce… or worse, say to someone else without getting embarrassed.

 Really, you’ll be safest with .com – that’s just the way it is.

 Everyone will naturally assume your domain will end with .com – there are good reasons to go with others, but just bear in mind that if you can get a .com, you probably should.

 But wait, what about me?
 I’ve got a .design domain!

 A .design domain is great if you’re a designer (or a blog designer, or are blogging about blog design!), so I’m there.
 I’ve managed to incorporate it into my blog name as well, so I’m laughing!

 Got a few ideas?
-See if your perfect domain name is available here at GoDaddy.
+See if your perfect domain name is available here.

 What do you think?

 Can you come up with better ideas?
 You probably can… feel free to put me right in the comments. 😉